Department of Art

 Credit by Examination

 Students who fulfill the studio art portfolio requirements for the Advanced Placement (AP) examination and earn a score of 4 or 5 will receive credit for ARTS 102, 103, or 104.
-Students who score a 3 can petition to waive relevant prerequisites via portfolio review, although no course credit will be given (see the undergraduate advisor in studio art).
+Students who score a 3 can petition to waive relevant prerequisites via portfolio review, although no course credit will be given.
 Students earning a score of 6 or higher on the International Baccalaureate (IB) portfolio will be granted three credits for ARTS 104.
 Students who score a 5 on the IB may petition for a portfolio review to determine if they can exempt ARTS 102 or 104.

 Advanced Placement by Portfolio Review

 Art majors who have broad experience in visual art may petition to exempt foundation requirements by submitting to a portfolio review.
 If the review is successful, students do not receive credit for these courses; rather, the credit hours are redistributed to the studio concentration or elective requirement of the major.
 Portfolio requirements are modeled after the College Board Advanced Placement portfolio guidelines.
-These guidelines are available from the undergraduate advisor for studio art, the director of undergraduate studies in studio art or on the art majors' Sakai site.
+These guidelines are available from the director of undergraduate studies in studio art, the student services administrator, or on the art majors' Sakai site.

 Honors in Studio Art